 Do you accept my insurance?

 Every plan is different.
-Your scheduler will notify you if a referral is required.
-Most common plans requiring a a referral or authorization include:
+Our team will notify you if a referral is required.
+Some of the common plans requiring a referral or authorization include:

 - AARP Medicare Complete

 Why are there two charges on my surgery statement for the same thing?
 Have I been double billed?

 When you have surgery, you will receive a statement for the facility, the surgeon, and the anesthesiologist.
 The statement(s) will list each procedure performed & the fee for each procedure.

 If you have any questions on your billing from Washington Orthopaedic Center, feel free to contact our billing department at 360-736-2889 ext.
 319.

 A dollar amount contracted between you and your insurance carrier, due at time of service.

 A percentage of the insurance benefits that you are responsible for.

 A yearly dollar amount that you are responsible for based on the type of coverage you have selected with your insurance company.
 Your deductible generally renews annually.